kubernetes/kops/docs/run_in_existing_vpc.md

     egress: External
 ```

-This tells _kops_ that egress is being managed externally.
+This tells kops that egress is managed externally.
 This is preferable when using virtual private gateways
 (currently unsupported) or using other configurations to handle egress routing.

 ### Proxy VPC Egress